 The profile of PE and sport has been raised across the school: Levels of participation in sports clubs and events has increased and school sport successes have been celebrated in assemblies.
-This has enabled us to encourage the children to become more physically active and promote physical activity as a positive activity with long-term benefits for your physical and mental well being.
+This has enabled us to encourage the children to become more physically active and promote physical activity as a positive activity with long-term benefits for your physical and mental well-being.

 We have therefore decided to spend the Sport Premium Grant for this academic year on the following:-

-- membership of Sports Partnership with our cluster schools
+- Membership of Sports Partnership with our cluster schools

-- active members of Healthy Schools initiative
+- Active members of Healthy Child initiative

 - PE Co-ordinator attending PE local area conference

-- Bikability for KS2
+- Bikeability for KS2

 - Training of Sports Crew - Year 6 pupils - to lead sports activities in the playground during lunchtimes

-- resources to enhance our PE provision across the school
+- Resources to enhance our PE provision across the school

 - Providing transport and staff to allow the children to participate in cluster sporting competitions